EXPLAINER: Russia-backed rebels a thorn in Ukraine’s side | WTOP News

 The deal quickly collapsed and large-scale fighting resumed, leading to another major defeat for Ukrainian forces at Debaltseve in January-February of 2015.

 France and Germany brokered another peace agreement, which was signed in Minsk in February 2015 by representatives of Ukraine, Russia and the rebels.
 It envisaged a new cease-fire, a pullback of heavy weapons and a series of moves toward a political settlement.
-A declaration in support of the deal was signed by the leaders of Russia, Ukraine, France and Germany.
+A declaration backing the deal was signed by the leaders of Russia, Ukraine, France and Germany.

 The 2015 peace deal was a major diplomatic coup for the Kremlin, obliging Ukraine to grant special status to the separatist regions, allowing them to create their own police force and have a say in appointing local prosecutors and judges.
 It also envisaged that Ukraine could only regain control over the roughly 200-kilometer (125-mile) border with Russia in rebel regions after they get self-rule and hold OSCE-monitored local elections — balloting that would almost certainly keep pro-Moscow rebels in power there.